therobotacademy/vue-todo-2019/README.md

+# Debug Chrome from VSC
+Launch Chrome from the command line:
+>`$ chromiumm-browser --remote-debugging-port=9222`

 # vue-todo-2019

 ## Forked from [sunil-sandhu/vue-todo-2019](https://github.com/sunil-sandhu/vue-todo-2019)
 # TUTORIAL [I created the exact same app in Vue and Svelte.
 Here are the differences](https://medium.com/javascript-in-plain-english/i-created-the-exact-same-app-in-vue-and-svelte-here-are-the-differences-c649f8d4ce0a)